craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/About People/Nations/The Kingdom of Prosper/Local Lore/Arthur's Journal.md

 On the next entry, dated sometime in the [[Prime Timeline|winter of the year 056AF]], he speaks of his Final Quest: to unite the lands under a time of prosperity that would last for as long as he lived.
 He speaks somewhat differently than before, using some less than transparent metaphor and many more nothing-words.

 Then, he made war.
-His entries write of his close friends becoming generals in his war against the [[Notes on the Multiverse/Inner/Alaturmen - Prime/People/Nations/The Kingdom of Prosper/Local Lore/Bandit Lords]] that had taken a hold in the midst of the [[Game Notes/NPCs/on Alaturmen/High Power/Northeastern Clan Leaders/Northeastern Hobgoblin Territories]].
+His entries write of his close friends becoming generals in his war against the [[Bandit Lords]] that had taken a hold in the midst of the peoples of the Northwest.